tedneward/Azgaarnoth/Creatures/Extraplanar/Slaadi.md

 >***Claws (Slaad Form Only).*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 8 (1d10 + 3) slashing damage.
 >
 >***Greatsword.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 10 (2d6 + 3) slashing damage.
 >
+>***Innate Spellcasting.*** The slaad's innate spellcasting ability is Charisma (spell save DC 14).
+The slaad can innately cast the following spells, requiring no material components:
+>* At will: detect magic, detect thoughts, invisibility (self only), mage hand, major image
+>* 2/day each: fear, fly, fireball, tongues
+>* 1/day: plane shift (self only)
+>

 ---